tuxology/tracevizlab/labs/001-what-is-tracing/README.md

 * If you want to know what happened at 8h06PM on your server farm when there was that big DDOS attack, then `log` files are the best first goto.
 The answer is probably there.

+* If you want to get performance metrics on your system through time, then `monitoring` is mandatory.
+Some highly detailed monitoring tools use `instrumentation`, the same as for tracing, to compute some metrics.
+But monitoring is mostly aggregation of data to throw alerts and show in nice graphs and dashboards.

 When these tools fails though, `tracing` is there:

 * When `profiling` will miss that call at around 17min in the execution where there was a huge latency, it will either go unnoticed, or be lost as a statistic, without context or detail. `Tracing` can detect that latency and you can then zoom in on it and see everything that happened around that time and led to that moment.